janpipek/scoring_browser/README.md

 * PyQt4
 * numpy

-Program has been tested on a Linux machine.
-However, no specific Unix features were used, so it should be multi-platform.
+Program has been tested on a Linux machine and on Windows (a while ago).
+It should be platform-independent.

 Usage
 -----